Is Recycling the Answer to Holiday Waste?

 Plastics are generally downcycled rather than truly recycled.

 Plastic containers, for example, are not recycled into new containers but into other products like lumber or outdoor furniture.
-Even the plastic yogurt containers recycled by responsible companies like Preserve into toothbrushes and cutting boards are actually downcycled, since the manufacturers of the yogurt containers continue to extract virgin materials for their disposable products.
+Even the plastic yogurt containers recycled by responsible companies like Preserve into toothbrushes and kitchenware are actually downcycled since the manufacturers of the yogurt containers continue to extract virgin materials for their disposable products.

 So what’s the solution?